davcri/Unibox-Ajax/README.md

 # Unibox README

 # Introduction

-Unibox is a work in progress web application developed as universitary project.
+Unibox is a web application developed for an Italian college project.

+_**Note**: All the web application user interface is in Italian, but both code and documentation are in English.
+I hope to have time to finish this application and translate it._

-The main goal of this web application is to give a place where users can upload or download resources organized by degree course.
+The main goal of this web application is to give a place where users can upload and download resources.

-# Installation
+# Installation (local installation)
-Note : this app is currently under heavy development.
+If you want to install Unibox on your pc follow these steps :

+1. Create an empty database on your DBMS (ie: 'mysql') and name it as you want (ie: ```unibox```).
+2. Put all the source code in a folder accessible from the web.
+You can do that by putting the source code in your HTTP server's document root.
+3. Open the browser and go to the path where you stored the source code (ie: ```localhost/path/to/unibox```)
+4. Follow the guided installation.

+If something goes wrong you should check if you have write permission for all users on ```configurationFiles``` directory.
+If you're on a Unix PC you should try to run the ```permissionScript.sh``` with administrative priviledges.

+**Reinstallation**

+You can repeat the installation procedure by deleting ```configurationFiles/databaseConfig.php``` file.

+# Development
-We are using
+We developed Unibox using :

 * XAMPP : [2014-02-13] XAMPP for Linux 64bit 1.8.3-3
 This version of XAMPP includes:
   - Updated PHP to 5.5.9